MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/sign-starknet-data.md

           request: {
             method: "starkNet_signTransaction",
             params: {
+              address,              // The address of the account. chainId,              // The chain ID of the request.
+              transactions: {
                   contractAddress,  // The address of the contract. entrypoint,       // The function to call in the contract. calldata          // The parameters to pass to the function (as an array).
+              }
             }
           }
         }